Chapter 4: Construction Details, Section 21: Erosion Control

 For questions about the acceptability of materials and work for erosion control, resident engineers may consult with landscape architects and landscape specialists in the district.
 Check for erosion control materials that may have special submittal requirements in the special provisions.

 Properly applied erosion control is critical for preventing water pollution.
-The success of erosion control work often depends on the time of year of application.
-Consult with the project landscape architect and landscape specialists before changing the order of work and the dates specified for erosion control.
+The success of erosion control work often depends on the time of year of application and the progress of construction on the project.
+Consult with the district landscape architect or project landscape architect and landscape specialists when a construction completion schedule that affects the application of the erosion control is delayed longer than 45 days and before changing the order of work and the dates specified for erosion control.
+Also consult with them if the project spans a winter and requires temporary management practices that may not be in the original scope of work.

-Topsoil requires a balance of organic matter, sand, clay, and nutrients necessary to support healthy plant life.
+Topsoil requires a balance of organic matter, sand, clay, and nutrients to support healthy plant life.
 Refer to Section 21-2.02C, “Imported Topsoil,” of the Standard Specifications for technical details.
 Topsoil that contains too large a percentage of sand or clay may be deficient in organic matter and be a poor medium for growing plants.
-High sand content tends to promote dry soil.
-High clay content limits aeration and drainage, promoting water-logged roots.
+High sand content tends to promote drier soils.
+High clay content limits aeration and drainage, promoting water-logged roots and wetter soils.